• Skip to main content

 BID PREPARATION COSTS NOT REIMBURSABLE AFTER CANCELLATION SOLICITATION

-By Kent Berk on February 2nd, 2010 in BLOG, BUSINESS LAW
+By Kent Berk on February 2nd, 2010 in BLOG

 Lockheed Martin Systems Integration-Owego and Sikorsky Aircraft Company successfully challenged the Air Force’s award to The Boeing Company of the contract to supply the Combat Search and Rescue Replacement Vehicle for the CSAR-X program.